New Jersey Eases COVID Restrictions For Proms, Graduations And Other Gatherings

 Large venue outdoor capacity will be raised to 50% for venues with 1,000 or more fixed seats.
 The current limit is 30% for venues with 2,500 seats.

-Capacity limits for indoor catered events, including proms, political events, weddings, funerals and memorial services, will be raised to 50%, with a maximum of 250 people.

-“Our school has been really great.
-They actually moved the prom date from May until June to allow the maximum ability to be able to have it,” said Ryan.

-Dance floors will remain closed at bars and other related businesses.MORE NEWS: Appointments No Longer Needed At NYC's COVID Vaccination Sites; Anyone 16+ May Walk In, Mayor De Blasio Announces
+Dance floors will remain closed at bars and other related businesses.MORE NEWS: COVID Impact: New Poll Finds Vaccine Hesitancy Ticking Down, But Many Remain Opposed